JayyTeeMizzlee/BackdoorSeeking/README.md

 - Service Banner Grabbing: Connects to open ports and captures banners.
 - Basic OS Fingerprinting: Estimates the operating system using TTL analysis.
 - Command-Line Interface (CLI): Easy-to-use argument system.
+- Web crawling for backdoor detection.
+- Integration with Metasploit for automatic exploitation.

 How to run this script (3 Steps)
 - Step 1.